 Radiator balancing is free to do yourself and improves how evenly heat is distributed around the house.
 A system where some radiators are overheating while others are underperforming wastes energy and reduces comfort simultaneously.
 The step-by-step process is covered in how to balance radiators properly.

 Thermostat behaviour also matters more than most homeowners assume.
 Turning a thermostat down by one degree typically reduces gas consumption by around three percent.
-The relationship between thermostat settings and actual bills, and whether leaving the heating on low is cheaper than heating on demand, are covered in does turning the thermostat down save money.
+The relationship between thermostat settings and actual bills is covered in does turning the thermostat down save money.

 Whether to fix your energy tariff now

 Some fixed tariffs are currently priced close to or slightly above the April cap level.
 Whether fixing makes financial sense depends on your view of how long the current market disruption will last.
-If wholesale prices stay elevated through May, the July cap rises and a fixed tariff taken now at around £1,700 to £1,750 looks prescient.
-If prices fall back quickly, the April cap may prove cheaper and a fixed tariff taken now carries an exit fee cost.
+If wholesale prices stay elevated through May, the July cap rises and a fixed tariff taken now looks prescient.
+If prices fall back quickly, the April cap may prove cheaper.
+The mid-May assessment window closure is the key deadline — market movements after that point cannot affect the July cap, so any decision about fixing should factor in that date.

 WarmGuide does not provide tariff switching advice.
 The MoneySavingExpert Cheap Energy Club and Ofgem's own comparison tool are the appropriate places to compare current fixed deals against forecast variable rates.
 If you are with OVO Energy or considering switching, their solar and heating packages are worth checking alongside any tariff comparison, as combining a fixed rate with solar generation reduces your exposure to wholesale price movements more fundamentally than a fixed tariff alone.
-What we can say is that regardless of which tariff you are on, reducing your consumption is the most reliable hedge against bill volatility, because lower usage reduces the impact of any cap increase proportionally.
+Regardless of which tariff you are on, reducing your consumption is the most reliable hedge against bill volatility.

 The longer-term picture

 The Iran conflict has refocused attention on how exposed UK household bills remain to global wholesale gas prices, more than four years after the original 2021 energy crisis made this exposure visible.
+The OBR has warned the conflict could add 1% to UK inflation by end of 2026.
 The structural answer to that exposure is reducing how much gas UK homes burn, through insulation, heat pumps, and efficiency improvements, which is exactly what the Warm Homes Local Grant and the broader Warm Homes Plan are designed to accelerate.

 In the shorter term, the window before July is the most useful period in which to act.
 Improvements made now reduce your consumption before the higher cap takes effect, maximise the benefit of any grant funding currently available, and put your home in a better position regardless of where prices end up.
 For a full overview of everything currently available, the energy grants and support hub covers all active schemes, and the complete guide to keeping a UK home warm for cheap covers the efficiency improvements with the best return for the typical UK home.